awbrenn/2D-FLIP-fluid-solver/README.md

 ##Purpose:

-The purpose of this assignment is to get a better understanding of how smoothed particle hydrodynmics (SPH) approach to fluid simulation / particle dynamics works.
-This program simulates SPH in two dimensions for the
+The purpose of this assignment is to get a better understanding of how a fluid solver with implicit particles (FLIP) approach to fluid simulation / particle dynamics works.

 ##Extra Features: